Majors & Degrees

 Choose from Two Options for a Degree that Fits You

 We offer a B.S. in Nutritional Sciences with two options to choose from: Dietetics and Nutrition.
 Both options provide students with a strong foundation in the sciences and a wide variety of nutrition courses.
-The dietetics option is offered only on campus, while the nutrition option is offered on campus and online.

 The dietetics option is often chosen by students who plan to pursue a career in the field of dietetics, most likely as a registered dietitian nutritionist.
 The dietetics curriculum includes more courses in the areas of medical nutrition therapy (MNT), community nutrition, nutrition counseling, and food service management than the nutrition option.
 Graduates of the University of Arizona Didactic Program in Dietetics are eligible to take the Registration Examination for Dietetic Technicians immediately after graduating to earn the Nutrition and Dietetic Technician Registered (NDTR) credential.
 They also are eligible to pursue earning the Registered Dietitian Nutritionist (RDN) credential after graduating by applying to an accredited dietetic internship program.
 Dietetic internship programs have competitive admissions and can only be started after graduation from a dietetics program.
 Following the dietetic internship, a national exam is required as the final step to earn the RDN credential.